Vanishing cycles and analysis of singularities of Feynman diagrams: Introduction

-$\bullet$ Sec.~\ref{section:cycle}) Then we continue with a discussion of vanishing cycles since it is a mechanism that leads to the formation of singularities.
-One can observe the usefulness of the Mayer-Vietoris spectral sequence\footnote{For general introduction to the use of the Mayer-Vietoris sequences as applied to the topology of projective complete intersections, we refer to Refs.~\cite{dimca1992singularities,spanier1989algebraic}.} for a classification of possible types of singularities.
-We give a complete classification of localization of the vanishing cycles with the case of generic polynomials.
-Non-local vanishing cycles are outlined as well.
+\item (Section~\ref{section:cycle}) Then, we continue with a discussion of vanishing cycles since they are a mechanism that leads to the formation of singularities.
+One can observe the usefulness of the Mayer--Vietoris spectral sequence~for a classification of possible types of singularities ({for a general introduction to the use of Mayer--Vietoris sequences as applied to the topology of projective complete intersections, we refer to Refs.~\cite{dimca1992singularities,spanier1989algebraic}}).
+We give a complete classification of the localization of the vanishing cycles with the case of generic polynomials.
+Non-local vanishing cycles are outlined as~well.

-$\bullet$ Sec.~\ref{section:pinch}) Herein we introduce the so-called ``pinch map'' - a map from the singular locus to the space of (virtual) loop momenta of particles that gives the location of a point to which the vanishing cycle becomes contractible.
-The pinch map simplifies calculations for the asymptotics, and must have some meaning for generic GZK functions as well.
-Two cases of pinching is presented: with general polynomials and with Feynman loop integrals.
+\item (Section~\ref{section:pinch}) Herein, we introduce the so-called ``pinch map'': a map from the singular locus to the space of the (virtual) loop momenta of particles that gives the location of a point to which the vanishing cycle becomes contractible.
+The~pinch map simplifies calculations for asymptotic analysis and~must have some meaning for generic GZK functions as well.
+Two cases of pinching are presented: with general polynomials and with Feynman loop~integrals.

-$\bullet$ Sec.~\ref{section:exam}) We consider specific examples of vertex loop diagrams, which may potentially be applied to the lepton-proton ($l-p$) scattering process (the scattering of spin-1/2 particles).
+\item (Section~\ref{section:exam}) We consider specific examples of vertex loop diagrams, which may potentially be applied to the lepton--proton ($l-p$) scattering process (the scattering of spin-1/2 particles).

-$\bullet$ Sec.~\ref{section:scat}) The so-called ``$\Gamma$-series'' method is outlined, through which it may be possible to calculate later the $l-p$ scattering amplitudes and cross sections with lowest- and higher-order radiative corrections of QED (Quantum Electrodynamics), by computing the contributions from one-loop and two-loop Feynman diagrams, as well as from other next-to-leading and higher-order diagrams.
+\item (Section~\ref{section:scat}) The so-called ``$\Gamma$-series'' method is outlined, through which it may be possible to later calculate the $l-p$ scattering amplitudes and cross-sections with lowest- and higher-order radiative corrections of QED (quantum electrodynamics), by~computing the contributions from one-loop and two-loop Feynman diagrams, as~well as from other next-to-leading and higher-order~diagrams.

-$\bullet$ Sec.~\ref{section:con}) At the end, we summarize our results and give a direction for future developments.
+\item (Section~\ref{section:con}) At the end, we discuss our results and give a direction for future developments.